 There are many ways to practice any concept.
 Finding a good combination for modeling, practicing, and reinforcing learning is the art of being a teacher.
 Below, I have included some activities that I use while teaching this concept.
 They work for different parts of the lesson like anticipatory set, modeling, practice, and closure.
 You can mix and match them to work for your students.
 This variety of approaches can be used as math centers, partner work, independent work, or with the whole class depending on the activity.

 Coloring page for independent practice

-This coloring page engages students by having the fun of coloring a picture while they are completing their work.
+This Scale Drawings Coloring Activity (2 Pages) engages students by having the fun of coloring a picture while they complete their work.
 It makes it easy for the teacher to monitor progress and from my experience students don’t want to get the answers wrong so they will check with the teacher to make sure they are correct.
 This particular coloring activity has 12 problems and they are short story problems.
 They would be good to use with an annotating strategy like the one we use with this foldable.
 I would use this activity after notes are taken as a first round of independent practice.

 Every class has some students who finish before everyone else and it can be had to always have something for them to do.
 During scale drawings practice the following is an activity that students can do on their own with a computer.
 The program basically walks them through a couple of hands-on activities of scale drawings in real life.
 It is something that students who are fast finishers should be able to complete on their own.
 This activity will challenge students a little, but not too much.

 More independent practice for scale drawing